 We find that US total new cases and US total death have significant predictive impacts on price and volatility.
 US total number of cases have predictive relationship only with volatility in few lags.
-Among world Covid-19 cases and deaths only total new deaths have causality on price and volatility.
+Among world COVID-19 cases and deaths only total new deaths have causality on price and volatility.
 Almost all the local spread variables have predictive impact on price, but none of them except $\#$ Edges at $lag~1$ have causality on volatility.
-That is, county level spread of Covid-19 significantly influence abnormal price formation, but, surprisingly, they do not have causal linkage with the volatility.
+That is, county level spread of COVID-19 significantly influence abnormal price formation, but, surprisingly, they do not have causal linkage with the volatility.
 Table~\ref{table:causality_GT} in Appendix shows that a number of Google search variables have causality effects on abnormal price.
-However, only ``Coronaviru'' US and ``Covid 19'' US have predictive impacts on volatility at very few lags.
+However, only ``Coronavirus'' US and ``Covid 19'' US have predictive impacts on volatility at very few lags.
 The price level responds to local spread and to sentiment, whereas the volatility is mostly affected by national factors.

 Now we turn our analysis to compare the predictive performance of models described in Table~\ref{table:models_ASNP}.
 Table~\ref{table:RMSE} percents prediction errors based on Eq.~\ref{mod} calculated for varying prediction horizons $h=1, 2, \ldots, 6$.
 For short term forecasting horizons ($h=1, 2$, and $3$) model $P_3$, which is based on Google search variables yields more accurate performance.
-For longer term forecasting horizons ($h=4, 5$, and $6$), model $P_2$ containing information from local spreads delivers the most competitive results, followed by model $P_4$, which contains information from Covid-19 deaths, local spreads, and Google searches.
+For longer term forecasting horizons ($h=4, 5$, and $6$), model $P_2$ containing information from local spread delivers the most competitive results, followed by model $P_4$, which contains information from COVID-19 deaths, local spread, and Google searches.

 Figure~\ref{fig:h_allpred} represents a comparison of the observed data with fitted values from baseline model (model~$P_0$) and four other models, i.e., model~$P_1$, ~$P_2$, ~$P_3$, and~$P_4$.
 For 1 day horizon model~$P_3$ yield a noticeably higher predictive accuracy followed by model~$P_4$.
 For 2 day horizon, although it is expected that the prediction performances of all models deteriorates compare to their performances for 1 day horizon, model~$P_3$ again delivers the best prediction accuracy.